wrsp8/Course-HTML-CSS-and-Javascript-for-Web-Developers/README.md

-# responsive_web_exercise
+# Course
-A exercise from a Coursera course.
+The repository for the exercises of the course.